jonnations/Sulawesi_Community_Repo/README.md

 This repo contains all the data and scripts for this project.
 There are many steps involved, from generating data to running predictive models to randomization analyses.
 I will walk through the steps in this README. *Most individual .Rmd scripts are heavily annotated*.

-***Libraries Used in this Repo***: pacman, here, tidyverse, tidybayes, brms, pacman, purrr, furrr, dispRity, geomorph, PCDimension, phytools, vegan, picante, modelr, cmdstanr, ggstar, and patchwork.
+***Libraries Used in this Repo***: rmarkdown, pacman, here, tidyverse, tidybayes, brms, pacman, purrr, furrr, dispRity, geomorph, PCDimension, phytools, vegan, picante, modelr, cmdstanr, ggstar, and patchwork.

 - All of these packages should be available in CRAN.
 See the brms [FAQ](https://github.com/paul-buerkner/brms#faq) for details on installing Stan, cmndstanr, and brms